DanyAdhi/Simple-Notes-RestAPI-with-NodeJs/README.md

 ## Introduction
 This is a backend simple Notes with RESTfull API, here I Use node.js, expres js, and mysql

-## Features
-available features on this repository:
-1. Crud Notes
-2. Crud Category Notes
-3. Search Notes
-4. Sort Notes by time
-5. Pull Down to refresh
-6. Pull Up to Load-More

 ## Prerequiste
 - Node.js - Download and Install [Node.js](https://nodejs.org/en/)